vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 pan-law and modulation regressions pass.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Keep source-range query rules on SourceRange

+Move containment, point lookup, and intersection rules onto SourceRange.
+Source maps and source inspection now share the same source-aware queries instead of maintaining four local implementations.
+Range containment still includes empty ranges at the end boundary, while byte queries remain half-open and match zero-size anchors.
+Invalid and foreign sources retain their existing behavior.

+This removes 20 production lines.
+A temporary sanitized comparison checks all four previous implementations against the shared methods over 21,609 range pairs, including empty ranges and extreme offsets.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,